Turmeric Tea Recipe

 - Cayenne pepper: Cayenne pepper may help boost metabolism, reduce hunger, and aid digestive health.
 It also gives the turmeric tea a bit of a kick.

-- Pour hot water over a few slices of fresh ginger slices in a mug or teapot.
-Let steep 3 minutes to bring out flavors and nutrients.
+- Pour hot water over a few slices of fresh ginger in a mug or teapot.
+Let steep for 3 minutes to bring out flavors and nutrients.

 - Stir in ¼ teaspoon powdered turmeric, juice of ½ lemon, ½ tablespoon honey, and a pinch of cayenne.